Zappandy/ice_sheets_bigData/README.md

 ```
 docker-compose -f kafka/docker-compose.yml run -d
 ```
 Sometimes the message broker container does not start up correctly.
-Simply run check if it is running
+Simply check if it is running and then restart if necessary
 ```
 docker ps
 docker-compose -f kafka/docker-compose.yml run -d broker init-kafka